-As you guys might remember, I visited Perugia in 2016 for my birthday.
+As you guys might remember, I visited Perugia in 2016 for my birthday and ended up in the Baci Chocolate Factory.
 This time I went back to the city to fulfill a mission I had in life: being part of the Eurochocolate Perugia festival.
 I always knew I needed to go someday.
 Thanks to the wonderful people at Città di Perugia – Turismo, I was finally able to go.

 Eurochocolate Perugia: Where’s Perugia and how to get there?